junwatu/junwatu/README.md

 Since I'm on Github so I am definitely not a singer.

-Here are the things i Love since 2007:

 - I 💘 JavaScript

 - I 💖 Coffee, Batik & Heavy Metal! 😁✌️